school-of-data/GIS-curriculum/kenya/module8/module8.md

 ![All schools in the poi layer](media/fig828_b.png "All schools in the poi layer")

-Figure 8.28b - All schools in the poi layer
+Figure 8.28b - All schools in the schools_cleaned layer

 ![Running the Voronoi polygon algorithm](media/fig828_c.png "Running the Voronoi polygon algorithm")